mossgreen/mossgreen.github.io/_posts/2018-10-06-Handling-Date-Time-in-Java.md

 ## How to persist Date Time

+### 0. What do you want to persist?

+1. Date-only data, e.g., birth day, should not have time and time zone
+2. scheduling future events, e.g., flight ticket

+### 1. Save UTC time without time zone in DB

+### 2. Save the wall time with time zone

 > Instead of saving the time in UTC along with the time zone, developers can save what the user expects us to save: the wall time.
 Ie. what the clock on the wall will say.
-In the example that would be 10:00.
-And we also save the timezone (Santiago/Chile).
+We also save the timezone (Santiago/Chile).
 This way we can convert back to UTC or any other timezone.

 see <https://stackoverflow.com/questions/2532729/daylight-saving-time-and-time-zone-best-practices>

+### 3. Save a numeric value, using Unix time

+- If you require higher precision, use milliseconds instead
+- This value should always be based on UTC, without any time zone adjustment
+- Not easy to read

-### Persist Java 8 Date Time in Postgres
+## Persist Date Time/Timestamp in Postgres

 The PostgreSQL™ JDBC driver implements native support for the Java 8 Date and Time API (JSR-310) using JDBC 4.2.
-ZonedDateTime, Instant and OffsetTime / TIME [ WITHOUT TIMEZONE ] are not supported.
+ZonedDateTime, Instant and `OffsetTime / TIME [ WITHOUT TIMEZONE ]` are not supported.
 Also, note that all OffsetDateTime instance will have to be in UTC (have offset 0).
 This is because the backend stores them as UTC.

 ## References